Robotic surgery

-Memory devices play an essential role in preventing any inconveniences in the robot-assisted surgery.
-The memory storage solutions can perform multiple functions based on the patient's physical record.
-They can also indicate specific information to measure calibration offsets indicating misalignment of the storage drive system, life of the data, and so on.

-Robotic surgery has been criticized for its expense, with the average costs in 2007 ranging from $5,607 to $45,914 per patient.
-This technique has not been approved for cancer surgery as of 2019 as the safety and usefulness is unclear.
+While representing an important milestone in the advancement of health technology, robotic surgery has been a subject of some criticism for its expense, with the average costs in 2007 ranging from $5,607 to $45,914 per patient.
+Moreover, as of 2019, robotic surgery has not been officially approved for cancer surgery as multiple factors related to the surgery's safety and effectiveness remain unclear.